Tzesh/EcommerceAPI/README.md

-# Spring Boot Template
+# E-Commerce API
+This is a homework project given in the Patika.dev - Akbank Java Spring Boot Bootcamp.

 ## Description
-A template for Spring Boot projects.
-This template includes the following features:
-- Spring Boot 3.0.6
-- Spring Security with JWT authentication and authorization also with refresh token
+This is a REST API for an e-commerce application developed using Spring Boot Template (github.com/tzesh/SpringBootTemplate).
+It is built with Spring Boot and PostgreSQL.
-- Swagger UI for API documentation and testing (http://localhost:8080/api/v1/swagger-ui/index.html) with authentication and authorization support
+- Includes a Swagger UI for testing the API endpoints (http://localhost:8080/api/v1/swagger-ui/index.html)
-- Spring Data JPA with PostgreSQL database integration
-- Exception handling mechanism with custom exceptions and exception handlers using `@ControllerAdvice`
-- Base entity and base DTO for common fields
-- Base service for common business logic
-- Custom `@PreAuthorize` annotation for authorization
+- Uses JWT for authentication and authorization
-- Lombok for reducing boilerplate code
+- Uses refresh tokens for refreshing the access token
+- Uses Spring Security for securing the API endpoints
-- MapStruct for mapping DTOs to entities and vice versa
+- Uses MapStruct for mapping DTOs to entities and vice versa
+- Uses Lombok for generating boilerplate code
+- Uses Spring Data JPA for accessing the database
+- Uses ControllerAdvice for handling exceptions

+## Project Definition
+Design and implement a REST API for an e-commerce application.
+The application should have the following features:
+- The project is a service that provides REST API endpoints for an e-commerce application.
+- Application should be able to handle users, products and comments.
+- Users cannot register with same email address, telephone number or username.
+- User type can be customer or company.
+- Exception handling should be done with ControllerAdvice.
+- All entities should have audit fields (createdDate, createdBy, lastModifiedDate, lastModifiedBy).

 ## How to run
 1. Clone this repository